outskywind/lotus/README.md

    the ui:

-   Base js framework is ReactiveJs ,which programme is very like VueJs but is more easy to use within simple normal web project .
+   Base js framework is RactiveJs ,which programme is very like VueJs but is more easy to use within simple normal web project .
    Simply speaking , it's easy to learn and simple to use .
 It support data binding.
    Its event model is easy to use than jquery.